Tonours/node-reporting/README.md

 ### Node-mailer and Gmail

 I've used node-mailer (gmail service auth) to send emails.
-Gmail mail and password are asked only if you want sent the calendar reporting by email and at each script execution.
+Gmail email and password are asked, only if you want to send the calendar reporting by email and for security reason at each script execution.